nickcrepeau/Flight-Graph-Visualizer/README.md

 # Flight Graph Visualer
-This application runs in a console and displays one of three chosen graphs in a seperate window based on flight data.
+This application runs in a console and displays one of three chosen graphs in a separate window based on flight data.
 The three options are: "Altitude vs Horizontal Distance", "Altitude vs Time", and "Flight Speed vs Time".
 After the graph is printed, the data from the graph is output to a text file named "output.txt".

 The program was created in C++ utilizing Visual Studio.